Indira Hridayesh: Career

 Hridayesh entered active politics in the mid-1970s, as part of the Indian National Congress (INC) party.
 She won her first election in 1974, to the upper house of the state of Uttar Pradesh's bicameral legislature, i.e. the Uttar Pradesh Legislative Council.
-She won second, third and fourth terms to the Uttar Pradesh Legislative Council from 1986-1992, 1992-1998, and 1998-2000.
+She won second, third and fourth terms to the Uttar Pradesh Legislative Council from 1986 to 1992, 1992–1998, and 1998–2000.
 Hridayesh represented Haldwani constituency, which was in undivided Uttar Pradesh.
-In 2000, after Uttar Pradesh was divided into smaller states, she became a member of the Interim Uttarakhand Legislative Assembly for the new state of Uttarakhand.
-She won three more terms to the Uttarakhand Legislative Assembly, from 2002-2007, 2012-2017, and 2017-2021 but lost in 2007 to Banshidhar Bhagat.
+In 2000, after Uttar Pradesh was divided into smaller states, she became a member of the Interim Uttaranchal Assembly for the new state of Uttarakhand.
+She won three more terms to the Uttarakhand Legislative Assembly, from 2002 to 2007, 2012–2017, and 2017-2021 but lost in 2007 to Banshidhar Bhagat.
 During her last term, she was leader of the opposition for the Uttarakhand Legislative Assembly.

 From 2012 to 2017, she was the Minister of Finance for Uttarakhand, and also held the portfolio for parliamentary affairs, higher education, and planning, serving in successive governments headed by ND Tiwari, Vijay Bahuguna, and Harish Rawat.
 In 2014, she suggested that she would be a suitable candidate for Chief Minister of Uttarakhand, to replace the then-Chief Minister, Vijay Bahuguna, but her proposal was not accepted by the INC.

 Hridayesh was considered an expert on parliamentary procedure, and was a key strategist for the INC in Uttarakhand politics.